EatMoreCode/Mojolicious-Plugin-Log-Elasticsearch/README.md

 - country\_code - two letter country code of the country the IP address belongs to

 The city database can be obtained here: [http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz](http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz).

+The optional `timestamp_field` should be used if you'd like to have timestamps submitted with each entry using a defined name.
+If no `timestamp_field` is specified, the elasticsearch index will be created with an automatic timestamp configuration.
+Note that that feature was deprecated in recent versions of elasticsearch, if using a recent version you must specify this parameter.

 If you specify an arrayref of keys in the `log_stash_keys` configuration value, those corresponding values will be pulled from the request's stash (if present) and also